Shrewsbury College students contribute towards charity concert

 Five Business students from the College helped to promote, advertise and run the evening’s events, which included a performance by Birmingham’s English Bluegrass and Western Swing band and headline act, The Toy Hearts.

 The aim of the event was to raise money for Severn Hospice and Dreamcatcher Children, whilst completing hands-on event management experience as part of the students’ course.

 “We would like to thank the students and their tutor, Kate Wilde, for the fabulous job they did in supporting our charitable fund Dreamcatcher children,” said Event organiser and Charity patron Dianne Morgan.

 “The students took care of devising and producing marketing material as well as putting those materials into action alongside other media exposure to promote the concert,” she continued.

 “They also produced a short video of the charity, which tugged at the heartstrings of fold at the concert.
 I would like to commend them on the effort they put into the event, including sourcing some wonderful draw prizes for the evening’s raffle.”

-Kate Wilde, Business Lecturer at Shrewsbury College said, “It was a brilliant evening and I am proud of all of the students who helped raise a profit of over £2000 and sell over 200 tickets.
+Kate Wilde, Business Tutor at Shrewsbury College said, “It was a brilliant evening and I am proud of all of the students who helped raise a profit of over £2000 and sell over 200 tickets.